ianmackenzie/elm-geometry/CONTRIBUTING.md

 Git commits should generally be as small and focused as possible, so that they can be reviewed individually.
-Commit messages should follow [the seven rules of a great Git commit message](https://chris.beams.io/posts/git-commit/#seven- rules):
+Commit messages should follow [the seven rules of a great Git commit message](https://chris.beams.io/posts/git-commit/#seven-rules):

   - Separate subject from body with a blank line
   - Limit the subject line to 50 characters